-We have also been informed by a DAR friend that, currently, there may or may not be enough evidence to prove Mary beyond LORE.
+We have also been informed by a DAR friend, Claudia Reeder Langley, there may or may not be enough evidence to prove Mary beyond LORE that she is eligible for DAR membership.
 This is our uphill battle of digging around in the darkness to provide these paintings to the public at no cost.
 But, we do have this official House of Representatives Congressional Record on Mary Patton.

 Patton earned her place in history by providing over five hundred pounds of gunpowder to the 850 Overmountain Men led by Isaac Shelby and William Campbell for the battle of Kings Mountain during the Revolutionary War.
 Essential to the victory over Major Patrick Ferguson's British troops was Patton's gunpowder.